Fiction by Christopher T. Shields

 The bunker trembled, the sound of rolling thunder drew closer, increasing in intensity, the ground shook, the echoes and vibrations were maddening.
 Two hundred metric tons of unfeeling surgical precision was bearing down on her and the bunker.
 Crying, she watched the displays.
 The ADBs were gone, smashed, burning.
 It was coming, she could feel it.

-Secondary explosions pushed shock waves through the bunker, the rounds from ITs primary batteries had detonated the underground ADB munitions storage.
+Secondary explosions pushed shock waves through the bunker, the rounds from ITís primary batteries had detonated the underground ADB munitions storage.
 A crater one hundred meters in diameter appeared as the ground around the ADB wreckage simply sank in, hot sand and wisps of gas escaped.
 Light GEVs, light tanks, heavy tanks, and a handful of surviving mobile infantry and unarmored infantry were pouring everything they had into the behemoth.
-Its hull was illuminated by the detonations of all caliber of munitions from man portable to vehicle mounted.
+Its hull was illuminated by the detonations of all caliber of munitions from man portable to semi-portable to vehicle mounted.
 Tracers arced up and onto the hull of the giant fighting machine, and many arced away as they ricocheted off of the thick armor plate.
-A light tank got too close and disappeared under the churning treads
+A light tank got too close and disappeared under the churning treadsÖ churned into scrap and mixed into the broken ground.

 [Wracked with explosions from the remaining enemy forces, IT felt satisfaction as ITs sensors identified the bunker IT required just ahead.
 Treads spun, IT shifted course, smashing everything beneath it.
 The bunker was seventy-five meters.
 The bunker represented the last command point of ITs primary target.
 IT made a minor course adjustment and poured power to the drive assemblies, throwing debris and dirt and hardpack out from behind its whirring treads in sheeting cascades.
 ITs primary batteries redirected themselves, the bunker became locked, all awareness on the bunker now.
 IT felt elation.]

-The drone of the slapping of the armored treads of the approaching behemoth drove Bennings mad.
+The ground churning armored treads of the approaching behemoth drove Bennings mad.
 The bunker vibrated, equipment sparked and died, supplies fell from their racks, the far wall bulged under the weight of two hundred metric tons crushing down on the bunker and the bunker collapsed in around her as the sound of rolling thunder became the center of her existence.